Fall TV Schedule 2021: What's on When? And Versus What?

 • Want scoop on any of these shows?
 It’s never too early to ask!
 (Except when it is.)
 Email InsideLine@tvline.com and your question may be answered via Matt’s Inside Line.

-FOR MIDSEASON (NEW SHOWS IN CAPS): NBC’s AGT: EXTREME, AMERICAN AUTO, AMERICAN SONG CONTEST, GRAND CREW, Kenan, Mr. Mayor, THE THING ABOUT PAM, This Is Us, Young Rock… Fox’s 911: Lone Star, Call Me Kat, THE CLEANING LADY, DOMINO MASTERS, DON’T FORGET THE LYRICS!, KRAPOPOLIS, MONARCH, NEXT LEVEL CHEF, PIVOTING, WELCOME TO FLATCH and ABC’s ABBOTT ELEMENTARY, American Idol, black-ish (final season), MAGGIE, and any other renewed game shows….
-CBS’ The Amazing Race, Blood & Treasure, COME DANCE WITH ME, GOOD SAM, SMALLWOODand Undercover Boss…
+FOR MIDSEASON (NEW SHOWS IN CAPS): NBC’s AGT: EXTREME, AMERICAN AUTO, AMERICAN SONG CONTEST, GRAND CREW, Kenan, Mr. Mayor, THE THING ABOUT PAM, This Is Us, Transplant, Young Rock… Fox’s 911: Lone Star, Call Me Kat, THE CLEANING LADY, DOMINO MASTERS, DON’T FORGET THE LYRICS!, KRAPOPOLIS, MONARCH, NEXT LEVEL CHEF, PIVOTING, WELCOME TO FLATCH and ABC’s ABBOTT ELEMENTARY, American Idol, black-ish (final season), MAGGIE, and any other renewed game shows….
+CBS’ The Amazing Race, Blood & Treasure, COME DANCE WITH ME, GOOD SAM, SMALLWOODand Undercover Boss… THE CW’s ALL AMERICAN: HOMECOMING, Charmed Season 4, DC’s Stargirl Season 3, Dynasty Season 5, In the Dark Season 4, Kung Fu Season 2, NAOMI, Roswell, New Mexico Season 4 and Superman & Lois Season 2